Progress Report

 3. Future plans

-We will develop technologies to detect and understand mental well-being by analyzing the transition characteristics of emotional states in healthy individuals, patients with diseases, and disease model mice.
+We aim to establish technology for the early detection and monitoring of mental well-being and ill-being states by analyzing the dynamic characteristics of emotional state transitions in healthy individuals, patients with mental disorders, and disease-model mice.

 YAMAMOTO Yoshiharu: The University of Tokyo)